 The school community worked together towards ensuring that our curriculum offer supports children to develop the appropriate skills, knowledge and understanding required to be successful in today’s world.
 Please take five minutes to watch the video below which shares the journey taken to reach an agreed vision of the drivers which will shape our curriculum so that it supports children to be successful now and in the future.

 The school follows the National Curriculum for Key Stage 1 and 2 but rather than teaching subjects in isolation, we make connections between them to form topics.
-Each half term, the year groups explore a new topic which will be used to link subjects, skills and content together in order to make the learning more relevant for children.
-The curriculum aims to develop the skills across subjects but also the attributes necessary to be confident and successful learners whilst enjoying the love of investigation and exploration.
+Each term, the year groups explore a new topic which will be used to link subjects, knowledge and content together in order to make the learning more relevant for children but to develop schemas of cultural capital within the subject and across themes.
+The curriculum aims to develop the knowledge across subjects but also the attributes necessary to be confident and successful learners whilst enjoying the love of investigation and exploration.